 The Conservative Action Project (CAP) was founded in 2008 by many conservative leaders with former Attorney General Edwin Meese III serving as Founding Chairman.
-CAP is currently chaired by The Honorable Becky Norton Dunlop and is designed to facilitate conservative leaders working together on behalf of common goals.
+CAP is currently chaired by the Hon.
+J. Kenneth Blackwell and is designed to facilitate conservative leaders working together on behalf of common goals.

 CAP participants included the CEOs of over 100 organizations representing all major elements of the conservative movement – Economic, Social and National Security – as well as representatives of the Tea Party movement.